beplus/fastlane-plugin-versioning_ios/README.md

 ### Example project

-You can find a fully functional setup of this plugin in the [UdemyFastlane](https://github.com/igorlamos/udemy-fastlane) repo, where you can also find more info about versioning of iOS apps.
+**@todo** You can find a fully functional setup of this plugin in the [UdemyFastlane](https://github.com/igorlamos/udemy-fastlane) repo, where you can also find more info about versioning of iOS apps.

 ## Run tests for this plugin